Walk Behind Leaf Blower Buyer's Guide

 Like the semi-pro models, commercial walk-behind blowers can also move heavy blankets of leaves with ease, and they sport features like remote chute deflector control for uninterrupted operation.

-Once you've determined which grade of walk behind blower will work best on your property, it's time to narrow down your choice of model by considering other important features:
+Once you've determined which grade of walk behind blower will work best on your property, it's time to narrow down your choice of model by considering other important features like:

 - Specialized wheels

 - Propulsion system

 In the past, walk behind leaf blowers could only blow debris in one direction, which was fine for sidewalks.
 However, if you wanted to blow debris along a wall or building, it wouldn't do you much good.

 Look for a walk behind leaf blower with directional controls that allow you to aim where you want to blow the leaves and debris.
 Some models have hand-control features mounted right to the handle so that, similar to using a snow blower, you can change your blowing direction without breaking stride.

 Like a push mower, all walk-behind blowers are on wheels, but that doesn't mean they're all the same.
 Look for a model with large rear wheels, which will maneuver across rough terrain with ease.